 Shooting at a higher ISO setting comes with its own cost.
 As the above picture demonstrates, higher ISO levels produce grainier photography.
 That’s why it’s important to find the lowest ISO setting that can produce the results you want.
 Otherwise, you’ll have a lot of noise present in your photos.
 Also keep in mind that the closer the ISO level is to the camera’s maximum range, the higher the risk of graininess.
 The relatively high ISO range supported by DSLRs is another advantage they offer over other types of cameras.

-The major factor in determining what shutter speed to use is how much action is in frame and how fast it’s moving.
-The lower the shutter speed is, the tighter the moment captured, and that means if you want to avoid blur in high moving shots, you’ll want to opt for faster shutter speeds.
-More blur tends to appear in slower shutter speeds, but you need to consider the speed of movement of your subject when determining shutter speed.
+The major factor in determining what shutter speed to use is how much action is in the frame and how fast it’s moving.
+The lower the shutter speed, the tighter the moment captured, and that means if you want to avoid blur in high movement shots, you’ll want to opt for faster shutter speeds.
+More blur tends to appear at slower shutter speeds, but you need to consider the speed of movement of your subject when determining shutter speed.

 The Exposure Triangle

 Further complicating things is the fact that these three traits don’t exist in a vacuum.
 If all three components of the exposure triangle aren’t working in tandem with one another, you’re not going to produce quality results.
 All three aspects here determine how much light is let into the camera, but they each have variations on the impact they can have on your photos.
 Let’s run them down quickly so you can be more confident in how to make them work together.

 - Slower shutter speed increases the photo’s brightness while producing motion blur.
 You can maintain the light level you want while moving to higher shutter speeds by decreasing the ISO or increasing the f-stop.

 - Faster shutter speed decreases the photo’s brightness and helps you crisply capture objects in motion.
 You can maintain the light level you want while moving to lower shutter speeds by increasing the ISO or decreasing the f-stop.